The Practice of Psychology ABA

 - and setting tasks/goals for follow-up at the next session.

-Additionally supervisors will help student find appropriate references for their case work, and will help the student critically review those references.
+Additionally supervisors will help students find appropriate references for their case work, and will help the student critically review those references.
 Where possible Moodle will be used as a place to provide and share references electronically.

 Videos of student's practice